 And remember, if you choose to work from home, the onus will be on you to work harder to keep in touch with everyone.
 If your colleagues rarely hear from you, you may be quickly forgotten and overlooked.
 So keep in touch, tell people what you’re achieving and keep up to date with everything that is happening in the workplace.

-For more information on this subject, and anything else to do with HR and employee law, simply download the HR Solver App and you could be chatting to our specialist advisors in minutes.
+For more information on this subject, and anything else to do with HR and employment law, simply download the HR Solver App app today and chat to our dedicated HR experts.